guitarvydas/sp/README.md

 # usage

 To generate the stream parser

-[TBD]

-, along with the supplied library file `lib/receptor.py` with input from stdin.
-The parser outputs the result on stdout.
+1. write a stream parse specification as a `.sp` file
+2. `make` - at this time, the input spec is hard-coded to be `drawio.sp` and the output is hard-coded as `sp.py`
+   - this, also, runs the resulting parser `sp.py` against the hard-coded test file `sp2py.drawio`

+To copy the parser to another project, copy 2 files `sp.py` and `receptor.py`.

+# Documentation
+See `./doc/sp.md`.

 # helper

-For example, as the parser runs, it makes the current rule name accessible, so you can track what's being parsed by whatever rule as you debug.
+As the parser runs, it makes the current rule name accessible, so you can track what's being parsed by whatever rule as you debug.
+The names of rules are pushed onto the variable `self.breadcrumb_stack`.
+The topmost name is the currently-running rule.